verkstedt/eslint-config-verkstedt/README.md

 - `devDependencies` — stuff required to run `npm run lint` in _this_ repository.
 It’s `peerDependencies` and `optionalDependencies` merged together

-## release
+## Release

-this package is published to npmjs.com and on to the github package registry
+This package is published to npmjs.com and on to the github package registry when you push new version tag.